white-axe/determination/README.md

 If you're a software developer, you may have heard of reproducible builds.
 I think it's important to consider extending binary reproducibility to things other than software.

 This is an [OCI container image](https://opencontainers.org) that can reproducibly render my music and art from the project files.
 Every time you use this container image to render my music and art, even on different computers, the output files should be the same.
-Please make sure you run it on a computer with an x86-64 CPU, since floating-point arithmetic isn't portable across CPU architectures!
+The image is for x86-64 computers, but it should be runnable on other architectures using [QEMU](https://www.qemu.org) without affecting reproducibility of the output files.

 It comes with the following software, slimmed down and compiled without floating-point SIMD optimizations so that they behave exactly the same on most x86-64 CPUs.